 5. BLACK+DECKER DS321 Dragster Belt Sander

 We selected this belt sander mainly because of the strong 7.0 Amp motor.
 As you may know, more power prevents you from applying too much pressure on the tool and surface.
 This belt has quite an innovative design with a rather small front roller.
-But this design enables you to get into spaces other belts won’t reach.
-To make working even easier, the handle is retractable and can be secured in three different positions.
-The tool comes with the sander itself, a middle grinder belt, and a dust bag.
+But this design lets you enter spaces other belts won’t reach.
+The handle is retractable and can be secured in three different positions to make working even easier.
+The tool comes with the sander, a middle grinder belt, and a dust bag.
 The latter can be attached to the outlet and will collect all dust and particles.

 - High-quality tool from a well-known brand